 “Purchase organic compost and potting soils with the OMRI label [Organic Material Review Institute] or the WSDA [Washington State Department of Agriculture] certified-organic seal, and mix 50 percent existing soil to 50 percent compost,” she says.
 “For containers, look for the words ‘potting soil’ or ‘container soil,’ because they are designed to drain well.”

 What to plant to get kids excited

 Before parents get overly ambitious and purchase a nursery’s entire seed inventory, McGinn suggests starting with what your kids already like.
 “Always start with things they would normally eat, like carrots and peas,” she says.
 “My daughter loves broccoli — it’s a favorite treat.
 For fruit, strawberries and blueberries are great starters.
 There are even smaller varieties of blueberry plants for containers.”

-Kids will likely be more engaged if they’re physically out in the garden or have a hand in the tending of the plants, says Tilth Alliance community educator Carey Thornton.
+Kids will likely be more engaged if they’re physically out in the garden or have a hand in the tending of the plants, notes Tilth Alliance community education specialist Carey Thornton.
 “My own kid is happy to graze on leaves and flowers and herbs in the garden.
 He’ll stand next to the snap peas and cherry tomatoes for five minutes happily putting them in his face.
 But he is not interested in eating salad once it’s dinnertime, even with those very same ingredients.
 Let them do it their way, whatever gets it in them.”